Browse all articles

 Google Analytics provides extensive data on user location, breaking down traffic by country, city, and even specific regions.
 This is complemented by insights into the types of devices visitors are using (like mobile, tablet, or desktop), their screen resolutions, operating systems, browsers, their browser’s language setting, and more.
 If a segment is performing poorly, this will allow you to troubleshoot their native experience and work on determining why that is the case.

-Age, gender, and interests of website visitors can indeed be analyzed through Google Analytics.
+Age, gender, and interests (such as “Movie Lovers” and “Business Professionals”) of website visitors can indeed be analyzed through Google Analytics.
 However, small businesses might find these metrics less accessible, as such data isn’t collected automatically.
 To access these insights, specific configuration adjustments are needed, and certain minimum user thresholds must be met.
-Additionally, there are significant privacy considerations to be aware of.
+There are also significant privacy considerations to be aware of.
 Many users are justifiably concerned about Google collecting data on their browsing habits to infer their age and gender, and then making these estimations available to Google Analytics users.

 Plausible Analytics